educates/labs-installation-guides/workshops/lab-installation-via-cli/README.md

-# Educates installation using CLI
+# Educates installation using the CLI

 This Educates workshop will teach you about how to install Educates using the CLI.